JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 The `Country` data class, for example, relies on `DrawableResource` from Compose Multiplatform and can't be separated from UI code.

-> If your project already has a `shared` module, for example, because you don't share the entirety of UI code,
+> If your project already has a `shared` module, for example, because you already don't share the entirety of UI code,
 > then you can use this module in place of `sharedLogic` — or rename it to better differentiate between shared logic and UI.
 >
 {style="note"}